Clifford Miranda: Goa youth

 Miranda retired from playing football in 2017 and went into coaching after being convinced to do so by his former coach, Derrick Pereira.
-He joined his former playing club, Goa, as assistant to Pereira for the club's youth development team and reserve side.
+He joined his former playing club Goa as an assistant to Pereira, club's director of youth development.
 In 2018, Miranda became the head coach of Goa Reserves side in the Goa Professional League and I-League 2nd Division.
+He won the 2018–19 Goa Professional League with the club.